krasnoshchok/automated_tests_app/README.md

 "# automated_tests_cmd_app"

 This is just an example of an effective command line app.

+This is only the concept, enabling you to make automatic tests, simply by navigating within command line app.

 You can add here what ever features you need

 The app expects you to have your projects saved in the folder like:
 APPS_FOLDER=D:/input_folder